 - Repair any damage you are responsible for and fix any holes in walls.

-- Make sure that your property is in good decorative order and fully vacant before you move out.
+- Make sure that your property is in good decorative order and fully empty before you move out.

 - Ensure your rent account is up to date.

-- Arrange to return all keys (including stores, carports and garage where applicable) before 12 noon on the day your tenancy ends.
+- Arrange to return all keys (including stores, carports and garage where applicable) on the day your tenancy ends.